-The single State Agency responsible for assessing the performance of non-state entities that conduct waiver operational and administrative functions is the NYSDOH, OHIP and OALTC.
+NYSDOH OHIP, Division of Long Term Care (DLTC), is responsible for assessing the performance of contracted and/or local/regional non-state entities that conduct waiver operational and administrative functions.

 6. Assessment Methods and Frequency.
 Describe the methods that are used to assess the performance of contracted and/or local/regional non-state entities to ensure that they perform assigned waiver operational and administrative functions in accordance with waiver requirements.
 Also specify how frequently the performance of contracted and/or local/regional non-state entities is assessed: